joshbroton/you-dont-need-jquery/README.md

-you-dont-need-jquery
+You Don't Need jQuery
 ====================

-Slides and not-jquery Library
+Slides for my newest talk and not-jquery Library.